Angular vs React vs Vue: Which Web Development Framework to Choose?

 Here's what we found.

-NPM trends show that the React library remains on top despite the number of GitHub stars won by Vue:
+NPM trends show that the React library also remains on top (if compared with the number of GitHub stars won by Angular and Vue):

 Number of framework downloads over the past 5 years